-According to research by UK charity the Blood Pressure Association, almost three quarters of UK adults are completely unaware of what their blood pressure numbers are.
+According to research by UK charity Blood Pressure UK, almost three quarters of UK adults are completely unaware of what their blood pressure numbers are.

 That’s why the charity is organises Know your Numbers!
-Week – the nation’s biggest blood pressure testing event, where thousands of venues across the UK, including supermarkets, pharmacies, health clubs and other community venues, offer free blood pressure checks in the second week of September each year.
+Week – the nation’s biggest blood pressure testing event, where thousands of venues across the UK, including supermarkets, pharmacies, health clubs and other community venues, offer free blood pressure checks in September each year.